XYenChi/xyenchi.github.io/content/posts/RVFA课程学习笔记.md

 ### LLVM
 ### operate system
+#### AMO
+**R-type** instruction format.

+atomic swap instrution can be used to atomically acquire and release locks.
+atomic load-and-reserve and store-conditional instructions can be used to implement semaphores.

 #### High-Level Atomic API
 ##### Mutex
 A mutex is a lock that provides mutual exclusion to a shared resource.